How to Talk to Doctors Without Being Dismissed

 13. Try telemedicine or written communication

-Follow-up appointments can be less stressful when you’re in a familiar environment.
-Telemedicine lets you reference notes, logs, or have a support person present without the logistics of an in‑person visit.
-If face‑to‑face communication is hard for cognitive, sensory, or neurodivergent reasons, consider asking whether you can pay for written correspondence through the clinic’s portal.
-Written communication gives you time to think, organize, and respond clearly.
+Follow-up appointments may be easier when they happen in a familiar environment.
+Telemedicine can make it easier to reference notes, logs, or have a support person present without the logistics of an in-person visit.
+If face-to-face communication is difficult for cognitive, sensory, or neurodivergent reasons, written portal communication may be worth asking about when the clinic supports it.

 14. Prepare for emotional moments